Is Sweden's no-fly movement just media hype? | DW | 02.08.2019

 Maja Rosén first gave up flying because of her concerns about the climate.
 She's also a vegan and tries to keep her carbon footprint to a minimum.
 At first she didn't talk much about it for fear of alienating her friends.
 Having her second child and feeling concerned about the world she would be leaving her children prompted her to speak out.

-Her neighbour was among the first she talked to.
+Her neighbor was among the first she talked to.
 A frequent flyer, he took the drastic step of giving up air travel completely.

 "I think it's not about that people don't want to make sacrifices, because in other situations we're willing to do so much," said Maja.
 "I think that's the problem, that most people — politicians and researchers — they don't really talk about climate change in a way that makes people understand that it's here and now, that we just have to do this."